Activating non-Hermitian skin modes by parity-time symmetry breaking: Results

 where $h_\gamma^{(0)}=t_1\cos k_y$, $h_\gamma^{(x)}=u+v\cos k_x$ and $h_\gamma^{(y)}=v\sin k_x+i\gamma/2+it_2\sin k_y$, and $\sigma_{\alpha=x,y,z}$ are the Pauli matrices acting on a pseudospin-1/2 space (e.g. two sublattices).
 Here $u,v$ and $t_1,t_2$ are hopping parameters along the $x$ and $y$ directions respectively.

-First consider fixed $k_y$, when this Hamiltonian can be viewed as a 1D nH-SSH model with $x$-direction NHSE~\cite{PhysRevLett.121.086803} (with an extra real energy shift of $t_1\cos k_y$).
-The non-Hermitian $\gamma$ term breaks the $\mathcal{PT}$ symmetry and makes the PBC spectrum (brown) complex (Fig.~\ref{fig1_corner}(a,b)).
-Under $x$-OBCs, $\mathcal{PT}$ symmetry may continue to be broken as in Fig.~\ref{fig1_corner}(a) for $k_y\in (0,\pi)$, if the OBC spectrum (gray) is also complex.
-However, $\mathcal{PT}$ symmetry may be restored in another parameter range $k_y\in[ -\pi,0]$, when the OBC spectrum (gray) becomes real (Fig.~\ref{fig1_corner}(b))~\cite{PhysRevResearch.1.023013,xiao2021observation,suppmat}.
-This selective restoration of $\mathcal{PT}$ symmetry is possible because the NHSE amplifies states in a directed manner, and this amplification (and hence complex energies) may be blocked by a boundary.
+First consider fixed $k_y$, when this Hamiltonian can be viewed as a 1D nH-SSH model with $x$-NHSE~\cite{PhysRevLett.121.086803} (with an extra energy shift of $t_1\cos k_y$).
+The real-space Hamiltonian of this 1D model satisfies a generalized $\mathcal{PT}$ symmetry $\mathcal{K} H_{\gamma,{\rm 2D}}(k_y)\mathcal{K} =H_{\gamma,{\rm 2D}}(k_y)$, as $x$-OBC Hamiltonian $H_{\gamma,{\rm 2D}}$ contains only real matrix elements~\cite{generalizedPT1,generalizedPT2}.
+Under $x$-OBCs, the spectrum remains complex for $k_y\in (0,\pi)$ Fig.~\ref{fig1_corner}a], but becomes real in $k_y\in[ -\pi,0]$ [Fig.~\ref{fig1_corner}b], reflecting the broken and unbroken phases of the generalized $\mathcal{PT}$ symmetry, respectively.
+More generally, the real OBC spectrum can be associated to the so-called non-Bloch $\mathcal{PT}$ symmetry ~\cite{xiao2021observation,nBPT1,nBPT2} (also see Methods section), with non-Bloch exceptional points emerging during transition of these two scenarios at $k=0$ and $\pi$~\cite{xiao2021observation}.

-In the 2D context, Figs.~\ref{fig1_corner}(a,b) correspond to 1D slices [pink and blue planes in Fig.~\ref{fig1_corner}(c)] of $H_{\gamma,\rm 2D}$ at different quasi-momenta $k_y$, respectively with restored/broken non-Bloch $\mathcal{PT}$ symmetry.
-When OBCs are also implemented in the $y$-direction, $k_y$ is no longer diagonal and the spectrum with both $x,y$-OBCs [Fig.~\ref{fig1_corner}(c) Bottom] may differ from the $x$-OBC, $y$-PBC spectrum (Top).
-In particular, $y$-NHSE can occur only when the non-Bloch $\mathcal{PT}$ symmetry is already broken, since the NHSE requires nontrivial spectral winding\cite{PhysRevLett.124.086801,PhysRevLett.125.126402,PhysRevB.99.201103,li2021quantized}, which in turn requires complex eigenenergies.
-Since $x$-NHSE acts on all eigenstates, $H_{\gamma,\rm 2D}$, there are no completely extended states; there are only edge or corner-localized states under full $x,y$-OBCs, corresponding to single/double direction NHSE from unbroken/broken non-Bloch $\mathcal{PT}$ symmetry, as shown in Fig.~\ref{fig1_corner}(d) and (e) respectively.
-To quantify the effective dimensionality of these eigenstates $\psi_{n,\mathbf{r}}$, we introduce the fractal dimension
+In the 2D context, Figs.~\ref{fig1_corner}a,b correspond to 1D slices [pink and blue planes in Fig.~\ref{fig1_corner}c] of $H_{\gamma,\rm 2D}$ at different quasi-momenta $k_y$, respectively with unbroken/broken generalized $\mathcal{PT}$ symmetry and different types of NHSE.
+When OBCs are also implemented in the $y$-direction, $k_y$ is no longer diagonal and the spectrum with both $x,y$-OBCs [Fig.~\ref{fig1_corner}c Bottom] may differ from the $x$-OBC, $y$-PBC spectrum (Top).
+In particular, $y$-NHSE can occur only for the states with the generalized $\mathcal{PT}$ symmetry already broken, since the NHSE requires nontrivial spectral winding, which in turn requires complex eigenenergies.
+Since $x$-NHSE acts on all eigenstates of $H_{\gamma,\rm 2D}$, there are no completely extended states, but only edge or corner-localized states under full $x,y$-OBCs, corresponding to single/double direction NHSE from unbroken/broken generalized $\mathcal{PT}$ symmetry, as shown in Fig.~\ref{fig1_corner}d and e respectively.
+To quantify the effective dimensionality of these eigenstates, we introduce the fractal dimension \cite{Theiler:90}